voberle/adventofcode/2024/day07/README.md

 Fortunately part 2 can still be brute-forced, the whole things running in 360 ms.

-Optimizing concatenation brings it down to 340 ms.
+Optimizing concatenation brings it down to 340 ms. Interrupting the iteration when the total is bigger than the expected result brings it down to 313 ms.